healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 #### Blade/Auger - 10%

-A juicer’s auger is scored for its construction quality and the way it is engineered to facilitate quick cutting and efficient crushing.
+A juicer’s auger is scored for its construction or build quality and the way it’s engineered to facilitate quick cutting and efficient crushing.

 | Feature | Score |
 | --- | --- |